 The Child and Adolescent SIG creates a place for clinicians and researchers to discuss, debate, and address issues relevant to the understanding and treatment of childhood anxiety and mood disorders.
 The group promotes networking between clinicians and researchers and helps combat isolation for therapists in private practice.
 The SIG offers opportunities for learning and connection between the annual conferences through online communication and continuing education.

-- Ruth Lippin, LCSW, JD
+- Ruth Lippin, LCSW, JD, Alighieri Care Management

-- Liza Bonin, PhD
+- Liza Bonin, PhD, Baylor College of Medicine

-- Julia Martin Burch, MA
+- Julia Burch, PhD, McLean Hospital

-2017-2018 Annual Report
+2019-2020 Annual Report